KonradChlupka/raw-jpeg-copier/README.md

 Raw-JPEG-copier doesn't delete any of your photos, only creates new copies of the raw photos.
 But it's in alpha so be careful and make backups!

+The raw and JPEG file extensions can be selected so this will work with Fujifilm, Sony, Canon, Nikon, or any other camera brand.

 Usage:

 ```